 Change.org is the world’s largest petition platform, empowering people everywhere to create the change they want to see.

 Giving is good for you.
-Studies have shown that giving money to help others tends to make people feel happier than when they spend it on themselves.
+Studies show that giving money to help others tends to make people feel happier than when they spend it on themselves.
 It also creates good karma and attracts blessings.
-These are the main charitable organizations I fund and support.
+Below are charitable organizations I fund and support.

 Buddha at the Gas Pump is a popular Youtube channel and website hosted by Rick Archer that highlights the spiritual journeys of everyday and famous people and features in-depth interviews with all sorts of interesting thinkers and spiritual teachers.